pnadolny13/100-days-of-code/log.md

 **Thoughts** SQL Alchemy is almost more confusing for me to use vs just making a simple MySQL and running queries on it.
 I think im used to doing it the hard was so its easy for me now, or I just dont fully understand Alchemy yet.
 I need to look up the advantage of using it, might be better to stick with a real DB.
 Also delete has a bug, its something to do with not closing.

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/877c83b7e7b94c0384c368a88c596fa1fc7ce5d0

+### Day 25: February 06, 2018

+**Today's Progress**: I got a sample index.html and javascript file running on my apache server.
+I spent time with Javascript 30 but it made me realize I need to do more basic HTML/CSS/JS before doing my own apps.
+Code academy has 3 hr html, 11 hr css and 35 hrs JS.
+I need to complete them.

+**Thoughts** Learning is going to take a long time but I need to understand this stuff to have a better general knowledge.

+**Link(s) to work:** NA